-The Grace Gawler Institute (GGI) setting the benchmark for Integrated Cancer Solutions
+The Grace Gawler Institute (GGI) setting the benchmark for Cancer Survivorship and Research

-They are also intrigued why patients from across Australia and overseas consult with me & employ our services.
+They are also intrigued why patients from all across Australia and NZ consult with me & employ our cancer navigation services.

 “These 6 synopsies are about real people – typical of the 1000s we help.

 These patients spoke of their extreme hopelessness.
 They had tried many treatments which failed.